playon/secure-media-delivery-at-the-edge-on-aws/source/README.md

 ## 🚀 Tutorial

-Before getting started, verify that your configuration matches the [list of requirements](#-requirements) for the Prototype Engagement Pack.
+Before getting started, verify that your configuration matches the [list of requirements](#-requirements).
 Once done, simply open this project on your computer using your terminal.

 You first need to install the dependencies of the project to make it ready to use.
 To do so, simply run the below command.